mugen609/bigbox-native-res-setup/GameMaze.md

 - **Disable Startup Apps**
   - Task Manager (Ctrl+Shift+Esc) → Startup tab.
-  - Disable all non-essential apps (e.g., OneDrive, browser updaters), keeping REWASD and LaunchBox if they are set to auto-start.
+  - Disable all non-essential apps (e.g., OneDrive, browser updaters), keeping reWASD and LaunchBox if they are set to auto-start.

 - **BigBox as Shell (Optional)**
   - In BigBox: Options → General → **Enable using as the Windows Shell**.